Aviost111/ds_project/README.md

 # ds_salary_proj

-repo for the data science salary prediction
+repo for the data science salary prediction!